syncfusion-content/flutter-docs/Flutter/datagrid/columns-sizing.md

 ## Consider all the rows to calculate the autofit size

-The datagrid provides the support to specify the calculation range to autofit the columns by using the `SfDataGrid.columnWidthCalculationRange` property.
-The default value of `ColumnWidthCalculationRange` is `ColumnWidthCalculationRange.visibleRows`.
-So, the columns can be autofitted only for the visible rows by default.
-If you want to consider all the rows to the auto fit calculation, you can simply set the `SfDataGrid.columnWidthCalculationRange` property to `ColumnWidthCalculationRange.allRows`.
+Autofit calculation range can be customized by the `SfDataGrid.columnWidthCalculationRange` property.The default value of `ColumnWidthCalculationRange` is `ColumnWidthCalculationRange.visibleRows`.
+The autofit calculation range can be considered to all the rows by setting the `columnWidthCalculationRange` property to `ColumnWidthCalculationRange.allRows`.

 {% tabs %}
 {% highlight Dart %}